 A camping activity with at least one overnight stay.
 One word.

 Activities.
-Do not capitalize “pow wow,” “camporee,” “jamboree,” or “show” unless the reference is to a specific event: Midland District Pow Wow, South Central Camporee, the 1997 National Scout Jamboree, Pioneer Day Scouting Show.
+Do not capitalize “pow wow,” “camporee,” “jamboree,” or “show” unless the reference is to a specific event: Midland District Pow Wow, South Central Camporee, the 2017 National Jamboree, Pioneer Day Scouting Show.

 Groups.
 Do not capitalize “pack,” “den,” “troop,” “patrol,” “ship,” “crew,” “district,” “council,” “region,” or “area” unless the reference is specific: Pack 10, Den 5, Troop 6, Fox Patrol, Ship 2, Central District, Circle Ten Council, Western Region, Area 2.

-Headings and Titles of Works.
+Headings and titles of works.
 In headings and titles that use uppercase and lowercase letters, capitalize the first letter of the first word, the first letter of the last word, and all other words except “to” in infinitives (Dare to Fly With the Eagles), articles (a, an, the), coordinating conjunctions (and, but, or, nor, for), and prepositions of fewer than four letters (at, by, for, in, of, off, on, per, to, up, via), except when used as part of an adverb in a title (Climb On Safely).
 Do capitalize prepositions of four letters or more (With, From, Between, After).
 Note that subordinating conjunctions (As, If, When) are capitalized (Scouts to Work at Cleanup As Their Good Turn).
-Also see “composition titles.”

 Nationalities, religious organizations, and tribal or racial groups.
 Do not capitalize group names that refer to color.
 Examples: American, Islamic, Hispanic, African American, Asian, American Indian, black, white.